Read the complete Udacity review for a better guide.

 These alternative platforms have a wide range of subjects and courses whereas Udacity focuses only on the leading tech field which makes it completely different and holds a great identity.

 Coursera is a platform where you can pursue online degree courses and professional certificate courses from recognized universities and top companies.
-And, edX and LinkedIn learning platform provides you certificates like Udacity’s Nanodegree platforms but have comparatively less prices than Udacity.
+And, edX and LinkedIn learning platform provides you certificates like Udacity’s Nanodegree platforms but have comparatively lower prices than Udacity.
+You may also read our Coursera Plus review which gives you access to thousands of courses including professional certification and specialization programs along with valid certificates.

 Udemy’s best-selling and high-rated courses you can grab as cheap as INR 529 only with lifetime access that isn’t offered by Udacity.
 Make sure you check out our Udemy review before trying Udacity.